Communicative vs Objective Ethics

 ("Reconciliation through the Public Use of Reason: Remarks on John Rawls's Political Liberalism," Journal of Philosophy (XCII:3 [March, 1995] 117-8)

-This is a step in the direction of OE, a balance between egoism and altruism.
+This is a step in the direction of objectivity of personal position, a balance between egoism and altruism.
 Although "solidarity" with all possible free beings is still impossible, we may assume that "the core of generalizable interests" will emerge, nonetheless, as the only one truly universal value - freedom.

 (Original text: Robert Cavalier, http://caae.phil.cmu.edu/cavalier/Forum/meta/background/HaberIntro.html)